Huawei plans $2 billion British expansion

-LONDON Chinese group Huawei Technologies HWT.UL, the world's second-largest telecoms equipment maker, is to invest $2 billion (1.2 billion pounds) expanding its operation in Britain, creating about 700 new jobs in the next five years.
+LONDON Chinese group Huawei Technologies, the world's second-largest telecoms equipment maker, is to invest $2 billion expanding its operation in Britain, creating about 700 new jobs in the next five years.

 Founder and chief executive Ren Zhengfei outlined Huawei's plan on Tuesday, when he also met Prime Minister David Cameron.